FAQ on the European Tour Qualifying School

 A. The main way to become a member of The European Tour or European Challenge Tour is to go to Qualifying School which takes part in the latter part of the year (September – November).

-All* players who participate at the 1st Qualifying Stage will be eligible for Associate Member 1 of the European Challenge Tour for the following season.
+All players who participate at the 1st stage will be eligible for Associate 1 Membership of the European Challenge Tour for the following season*.

 Q. How do I enter the European Tour Qualifying School?